ivov/eslint-plugin-n8n-nodes-base/docs/rules/node-class-description-icon-not-svg.md

 # node-class-description-icon-not-svg

-`icon` in node class description should be a non-SVG icon.
+`icon` in node class description should be an SVG icon.

 📋 This rule is part of the `plugin:n8n-nodes-base/recommended` config.